-At The University of Law we do all we can to ensure that your time with us is one of the best of your life however, we appreciate that everyone needs support at some point in their life.
+At The University of Law, we do all we can to ensure that your time with us is one of the best of your life however, we appreciate that everyone might need support at some point.

 Wellbeing Service Manager for The University of Law, Aiden Moloney said ‘The University of Law is pleased to facilitate access to this support resource where students can find lots of information on mental health, including a peer support community and self-management courses.
 Being available 24/7 means people can find safe, confidential and reliable support at times when they need it.’

 The reasons people turn to Togetherall are wide and varied but they can include anxiety, stress, feeling low, depression, feeling out of control and trauma.
 Triggers from these feelings often stem from personal relationships, work or study pressures, financial problems, sexuality, isolation or drug and alcohol problems.

 People might choose a digital mental health service over a traditional one for anonymity, flexibility - as their services are available 24/7, ease of access – the service can be accessed while you’re on the move through your iPhone, iPad or Android device, at work or whenever you feel the need to talk to someone.
 Even if you’re new to the service you can sign up and get help in less than five minutes.

 Togetherall was founded in 2007 by social entrepreneur, Jen Hyatt.
 Since then, they have supported over 100,000 people living with anxiety and depression.

 Fully qualified clinicians monitor Togetherall community forums 24/7 and only registered and accredited therapists and counsellors provide support and 1-to-1 therapy.
 Togetherall are also the only online mental health service provider registered with the Care Quality Commission (CQC).

 Can I speak to someone face-to-face?